 Your Christmas village or nativity collection doesn't need to sit gathering dust in the closet.
 Why not display it on your bookshelf?
-To get this look, first take out about one-third to one-half of the books from your shelves—this prevents it from looking too cluttered.
+To get the look, first take out about one-third to one-half of the books from your shelves—this prevents it from looking too cluttered.
 Arrange the remaining books by color, or select books to display in a holiday color scheme.
 Take a peek under the dust jacket; you may find an interesting spine underneath!
 Keep the arrangement interesting by stacking some books vertically and others horizontally.
 Place your village or nativity pieces in between or atop the arranged books.
-For a finishing touch, add a few sprigs of greenery and an ornament here and there.
+For a finishing touch, add a few sprigs of greenery or a homemade Christmas ornament here and there.

 Make your mirrors reflect your festiveness in more ways than one!
 Outfit every mirror in the house with an inexpensive topper.
 To make it yourself, gather the following: